Hexagon/entsoe-api-client/README.md

 ## Documentation

-Documents structure and parameters returned by this library closely resemble what you find in [ENTSO-e REST API documentation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html), so have a look there too.
+The structure of the documents and the parameters returned by this library closely resemble what you can find in the [ENTSO-e REST API documentation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html).
+It is recommended that you also take a look there.

-If you want a `Publication_MarketDocument`, the corresponding function in this library is `QueryPublication`.
-In the resulting document (object), the key `receiver_MarketParticipant.mRID` will become `receiverMarketParticipantId`.
-The same goes for parameters.
-We recommend have auto-completion enabled in your editor, the types will give great help in navigating the parameters and document objects.
+If you want a Publication_MarketDocument, the corresponding function in this library is queryPublication.
+In the resulting document (object), the key receiver_MarketParticipant.mRID will become receiverMarketParticipantId.
+The same transformation applies to the parameters.
+We recommend enabling auto-completion in your editor, as the types will provide great help in navigating the parameters and document objects.

-Another difference compared to source documents is that most ids automatically get a complementary description, where applicable.
-As an example `businessType`=`B33` in the raw xml will result in keys `businessType: "B33"` and `businessTypeDescription: "Area Control Error"` in the output.
+Another difference compared to the source documents is that most IDs automatically come with a complementary description, where applicable.
+For example, `<businessType>B33</..` in the raw XML will result in the keys businessType: "B33" and businessTypeDescription: "Area Control Error" in the output.

 > **Note**
-> Full library and method documentation can be found at [deno.land/x/entsoe_api_client](https://deno.land/x/entsoe_api_client@0.9.4/mod.ts).
+> The full library and method documentation can be found at [deno.land/x/entsoe_api_client](https://deno.land/x/entsoe_api_client@0.9.4/mod.ts).

 ### Methods